kevin-mau/robo_advisor/README.md

   * riskLevel - AMAZON.AlphaNumeric - prompt: "What level of investment risk would you like to take?
 (None, Low, Medium, High)"

-And we add confirmation prompts:
+And we add the following confirmation prompts:

   * Confirm: Thanks, now I will look for the best investment portfolio for you.

   * Cancel: I will be pleased to assist you in the future.

-Here is the build and initial test:
+Here is a recording of the build and initial test:

 ![Amazon Lex - Initial build and test](https://github.com/kevin-mau/robo_advisor/blob/main/Resources/Amazon%20Lex%20-%20Initial%20build%20and%20test.gif?raw=true)